ncssm/morgantonscientific2024/papers/srinath/article.md

 ### Data collection

-Data for this project was obtained from the Mouse Phenome Database at the Jackson Laboratory, a grant-funded resource that provides integrated genomic and phenomic data on behavioral, morphological, and physiological characteristics in mice. [@10.1007/s00335-023-10014-3] The Jackson Lab is an independent non-profit biomedical research lab that primarily conducts genomic research with mice.
+Data for this project was obtained from the Mouse Phenome Database at the Jackson Laboratory, a grant-funded resource that provides integrated genomic and phenomic data on behavioral, morphological, and physiological characteristics in mice [@10.1007/s00335-023-10014-3].
+The Jackson Lab is an independent non-profit biomedical research lab that primarily conducts genomic research with mice.

 ```{figure} images/f2_breeding_chart.svg
 :name: breeding_chart